 Horry County Council members voted to ban the use of beach tents in unincorporated areas along the beaches in Horry County.
 The county is responsible for about 14 miles of beaches along the Grand Strand.
 The vote bans beach tents measuring more than 7.5 feet in diameter, year round.
 North Myrtle Beach made the first move towards this decision, by banning tents from May 15 through September 15.
 The City of Myrtle Beach voted to not allow tents on the beach from Memorial Day through Labor Day.

 Riding Horses on the Beach

-Horseback riding on the beach is allowed from the third Saturday in November until the end of February each year, subject to the rules listed below.
+Horseback riding on the beach is a;;pwed from the third Saturday in November until the end of February every year, subject to the rules listed below.
 No permit is required.

-1. Not more than six horses and riders are to be in a single group at one time.
+1. Not more than 6 horses and riders in a single group at one time.

-2. Riding across or on any sand dune is prohibited.
+2. Riding across or or on any of the sand dunes is prohibited.

 3. Access to the beach will be from Myrtle Beach State Park.

 4. There will be no parking of horse trailers the public rights-of-way.

 5. All riders will be required to clean up after] their horses in all areas landward of the mean high tide line.

 Phone: (843) 238-5325 for more information.